 2 – Lightly gate medium-sized content like case studies and ebooks

 By ‘lightly gate’, I’m talking about asking only for a name and an email address.
-Readers aren’t expecting a sales all after submitting this type of information, but may be looking to put you on an evaluation list for further investigation.
+Readers aren’t expecting a sales call after submitting this type of information but, may be looking to put you on an evaluation list for further investigation.
 Think of this as the “tire kickers” form.
 These readers are semi-serious, and could do with some lead nurturing, but don’t need the full-court press just yet.

 Plus, you’ll know if they’re serious when they give you their actual email address and not their throw-away one they use for newsletters and other spam.
 Demian Farnsworth, Copyblogger Media’s Chief Content Writer, agrees, saying that,

 Holding something back identifies those who are more serious.
 The blog post draws in a crowd and builds trust – the download indicates someone wants more information.
 If it’s a valuable download, more trust is accumulated.

 3 – Fully gate your premium, end-of-sales funnel content